NHSDigital/az-backup/.github/pull_request_template.md

 - [ ] My code aligns with the style of this project
 - [ ] I have added comments in hard to understand areas
 - [ ] I have added tests that prove my change works
+- [ ] I have updated the documentation
 - [ ] The CI build is passing for my PR
-- [ ] I have updated the documentation if necessary

 ## Additional Information